-1. Silt fence drop inlet sediment filter
+2. Silt fence drop inlet sediment filter

-- Use where drop inlet is surrounded by relatively flat ground and sheet flows are expected.
-Excavate a shallow depression around the inlet to allow for some ponding. - Construct a frame around the drop inlet using 2"x 4" stakes.
+- Use in same conditions as straw bale protection. - Construct a frame around the drop inlet using 2"x 4" stakes.
 Drive stakes into ground around drop inlet and no more than 3 feet apart.
 Drive stakes into the ground at least 12 inches.
 Attach a top rail of 2"x 4" to the stakes to stabilize the frame.
 Diagonally cross brace the stakes to prevent the water from pushing over the fabric.
-Ensure that water will fall directly into the inlet opening, not onto the unprotected soil around the inlet box. - Excavate a trench 6" x 6" around the outside edge of the frame. - Measure out filter fabric needed to ensure that fabric can be wrapped around frame with one overlap panel in order to ensure that there are no joints to separate.

-- Staple fabric to frame with 12 inches lying in the trench.
-The height of the fabric shall be at least 15 inches above ground but no more than 18 inches high. - Backfill trench and compact over fabric.
+Ensure that water will fall directly into the inlet opening, not onto the unprotected soil around the inlet box. - Excavate a trench 4" x 4" around the outside edge of the frame. - Measure out filter fabric needed to ensure that fabric can be wrapped around frame with one overlap panel in order to ensure that there are no joints to separate. - Staple fabric to frame with 8 inches lying in the trench.
+The height of the fabric shall be at least 15 inches above ground but no more than 8 inches high. - Backfill trench and compact over fabric.